 We have acknowledged that we have no present or contemplated financial interest in the Company.
 Our fees for this valuation are based upon our normal billing rates, and not contingent upon the results or the value or any other manner.
 We have no responsibility to modify this report for events and circumstances occurring subsequent to the date of this report.

-We have used conceptually sound and generally accepted method, principle and procedures of International Valuation Standard determining the Market Rent estimate included in this report.
+We have used conceptually sound and generally accepted method, principle and procedures of International Valuation Standard determining the Stamp Duty Value estimate included in this report.

 Assumptions

 The Opinion of valuer given in this report is based on information/ documents provided by client and we assumed the information to be accurate and complete.

 We have not attempted to confirm whether or not the property has good title.
+We have assumed that the subject property has Good & Marketable Title which is free from any encumbrance.

 Nature and Source of Information Used or Relied Upon: